saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/install/+page.md

 ---
-title: Install daisyUI as a Tailwind CSS plugin
+title: Install daisyUI as a Tailwind plugin
 desc: How to install daisyUI as a Tailwind CSS plugin?
 ---